THE 2026 COMPETITION

 What’s the problem? - Pitches need to clearly demonstrate the problem they are solving or the opportunity they are making the most of - any evidence of this will help.
 Include which mega trends you are addressing.
 Time scales for success should be within the next 5-20 years or so.

-How are you solving this? - What are you doing to address this problem? - eg what is the product, the ingredient, the process, the technology and who who will benefit.
+How are you solving this? - What are you doing to address this problem? - eg what is the product/menu, the ingredient, the process, the technology and who will benefit.
 A key measure of a successful plan will be the impact the idea will have on society or communities in the future.

 Why will it work? - They will be looking to see if you have considered success factors but also potential roadblocks concerning the viability and commerciality of the idea.
 Include assumptions or citations where you can to back up your thinking.
 Try to avoid exaggerations and green washing.

 You can upload any supporting evidence but this is not essential.
 PRO TIP - if you make something bespoke for your entry this is likely to land better with the judges.
-You don't need to include a business plan but you might need to be ready to answer Judges questions should you get through the to the finals.
+You don't need to include a business plan but you might need to be ready to answer Judges questions should you get through to the finals.

 Think DRAGON’S DEN meets TEDX TALKS meets MODEL UN!